-Hawaii state hospital administrator departing in May
+Hawaii State Hospital administrator departing in May

 ADVERTISING

 The state Health Department announced today that William May, Hawaii State Hospital administrator, is leaving his post in early May.
-A national search is currently under way to find May’s successor.
+A national search is underway to find May’s successor.

 May, who joined Hawaii State Hospital in July 2014, is leaving in early May to coincide with the end of the legislative session.